List of Polish-language poets

 List of poets who have written much of their poetry in Polish.
 See also Discussion Page for additional poets not listed here.

-There have been five Polish-language Nobel Prize laureates in literature: Henryk Sienkiewicz, Władysław Reymont, Czesław Miłosz, Wisława Szymborska and Olga Tokarczuk.
-Two of them have been poets (Miłosz and Szymborska).
+Three 19th century poets have historically been recognized as the national poets of Polish Romantic literature, dubbed the Three Bards.
+There have been five Polish-language Nobel Prize in Literature laureates, of which Czesław Miłosz and Wisława Szymborska were poets.